Politics in Luton: East of England Regional Assembly

 Whilst not a directly elected body, the East of England Regional Assembly was responsible between 1999 and 2010 for promoting the economic, environmental and social well-being of the East England region.
 It was made up of representatives from councils across the region, business organisations, public sector agencies, education and training bodies, trade unions and co-operatives and the voluntary and community sector.

 Police and Crime Commissioner

 The Police and Crime Commissioner is a Bedfordshire county-wide post.
 As of May 2024, the post is held by John Tizard for Labour.

 UK Parliament

 The town of Luton historically was part of the Bedfordshire constituency which was created in 1290.
 In 1885, the county was redistributed into two seats, one of which was Luton, formally the Southern or Luton Division of Bedfordshire.
 After a Second Periodic Review of constituencies, which came into effect in February 1974, the town was divided into Luton West and Luton East.

-These two seats were fairly short lived; for 1983, after the third review, the town was reorganised as Luton North and Luton South.
+In 1983, after the third review, the town was reorganised as Luton North and Luton South.
 In the 2023 review, the latter was expanded and renamed Luton South and South Bedfordshire.